quenchaman/antaeus/README.md

 #### Good ideas
 - Return immediately from the controller that activates the billing, so that the client can do other useful work
-- Introduce logging.
+- (Done)Introduce logging.
 - Test coverage report.
-- It does not seem like a good design to fetch customer inside exchange service and other services, this should be non-nullable parameter to the methods
+- (Done) It does not seem like a good design to fetch customer inside exchange service and other services, this should be non-nullable parameter to the methods

-#### What I will not do and why
+#### What I will not do and justification
-What: Test DAL level methods
+* What: Test DAL level methods
-Why: There should not be any business logic in a DAL method, so nothing to unit test.
+* Why: There should not be any business logic in a DAL method, so nothing to unit test.
 The connection to database will be tested during integration tests via other services that call the DAL.
 ---
-What: I will not use JOINs between Invoice and Customer and change the customerId to customer in Invoice.
+* What: I will not use JOINs between Invoice and Customer and change the customerId to customer in Invoice.
-Why: With in memory DB I will just map the customers to invoices where needed, no memory overhead, but surely performance will suffer.
+* Why: With in memory DB I will just map the customers to invoices where needed, no memory overhead, but surely performance will suffer.
 If I go the route of changing Invoice model I will break the contract with PaymentProvider and it has to rebuild and redeploy.
 I can invent a new invoice class used just for carrying the Customer for the currency check, but for simplicity I will not.

 #### I won't have time for...
 - ExchangeProvider will make network requests to convert currency and there many things can go wrong, but I will cover only the happy path.
 - Having separate database for testing is a good practice.
-I will just cleanup the current one when testing.
+I will just mock the current one when testing.
 - Creating a Dal abstraction for the common operations on a table.
 - Create a REST endpoint on which the client can check the status of the billing.
 - Handle case when customer is null for an invoice.